derekprieur/wordle/README.md

 # Wordle
 Hello!
-I made this basic Doodle Jump game to get more practice with JavaScript/HTML/CSS/Node.
+I made this basic Wordle game to get more practice with JavaScript/HTML/CSS/Node.
 The original project that I used as a guide can be found here https://www.youtube.com/watch?v=mpby4HiElek (thanks Ania!).
 Working version can be found on my portfolio https://derekprieur.dev/.
 Below is a list of most of the concepts used: